ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The IETF has an open and transparent process for developing standards.
 The use of GitHub or similar tools, when used as part of this process, can have several objectives.
 GitHub provides tools that can be helpful in editing documents.
-Use of this service has proven to reduce the time that Working Groups need to produce documents and to improve the quality of the final result.
+Use of this service has been found to reduce the time that Working Groups need to produce documents and to improve the quality of the final result.

 The use of version control improves traceability and visibility of changes.
 Issue tracking can be used to manage open issues and provide a record of their